jamesplease/bestfetch/README.md

 Install using [npm](https://www.npmjs.com):

 ```
-npm install fetch-dedupe
+npm install bestfetch
 ```

 or [yarn](https://yarnpkg.com/):

 ```
-yarn add fetch-dedupe
+yarn add bestfetch
 ```

 ## Getting Started

-Because `fetch-dedupe` is such a lightweight wrapper around `fetch`, you'll benefit from having knowledge of that API.
+Because `bestfetch` is such a lightweight wrapper around `fetch`, you'll benefit from having knowledge of that API.
 If you're new to fetch, I recommend reading the [Using Fetch guide on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 It's a great introduction.